Paras-jindal1604/JavaScript-Date/README.md

 The Date object in JavaScript is powerful and essential for building real-time applications like clocks, calendars, and countdowns.
 With a strong understanding of date formats, milliseconds, and timer logic, you can bring time-based interactivity into your web projects.

+### Contact

+Thanks for checking out this project!
+If you found it useful, consider giving it a ⭐️.

+Created by Paras Jindal(https://github.com/Paras-jindal1604) – feel free to reach out!